Emerging adulthood and early adulthood: Subjective difference

-Why emerging adulthood is distinct demographically
+Demographic distinctness

 Emerging adulthood is the sole age period where there is nothing that is demographically consistent.
 As of 1997, over 95% of adolescents under the age of 20 in the United States lived at home with at least one parent.
 Additionally, 98% were not married, under 10% had become parents, and more than 95% attended school.
 Similarly, people in their thirties were also demographically normative: 75% were married, 75% were parents, and under 10% attended school.
 Residential status and school attendance are two reasons that the period of emerging adulthood is incredibly distinct demographically.
 Regarding residential status, emerging adults in the United States have very diverse living situations.
-About one third of emerging adults attended college and spend a few years living independently while partially relying on adults.
+About one third of emerging adults attended college and spend a few years living independently while partially relying on older, more established adults.

 In contrast, 40% of emerging adults do not attend college but live independently and work full-time.
 Additionally, around 66% of emerging adults in the United States cohabitate with a romantic partner.
 Regarding school attendance, emerging adults are also extremely diverse in their educational paths (Arnett, 2000, p.
-470-471).
-Over 60% of emerging adults in the United States enter college or university the year after they graduate from high school.
-However, the years that follow college are extremely diverse – only about 32% of 25- to 29-year-olds have finished four or more years of college.
+470–471).
+Over 60% of emerging adults in the United States enter college or university the year after graduating from high school.
+However, the years that follow college are incredibly diverse – only about 32% of 25- to 29-year-olds have finished four or more years of college.
+This diversity comes from differences in personality, culture, financial and relationship situations, and other circumstances.
+An emerging adult's experience may be very different from another emerging adult's experience.
+However, there tends to be a gap for emerging adulthood when students finish school and have yet to seek employment and romantic relationships.

 This is because higher education is usually pursued non-continuously, where some pursue education while they also work, and some do not attend school for periods of time.
 Further contributing to the variance, about one third of emerging adults with bachelor's degrees pursue a postgraduate education within a year of earning their bachelor's degree.
 Because there is so much demographic instability, especially in residential status and school attendance, it is clear that emerging adulthood is a distinct entity based on its demographically non-normative qualities, at least in the United States.
 Some emerging adults end up moving back home after college graduation, which tests the demographic of dependency.
-During college, they may be completely independent, but that could quickly change afterwards when they are trying to find a full-time job with little direction as to where to start their career.
+During college, they may be completely independent, but that could quickly change afterward when they are trying to find a full-time job with little direction as to where to start their career.
 Only after self-efficiency has been reached and after a long period of freedom has experienced, that is when emerging adults will be ready to become adults and take on the full responsibility.